Alessandro1103/obsidian/Vault1/Zettelkasten/AI Planning Formalisms.md

 ADL is a more expressive language that allows for more complex representations of actions.
 It extends STRIPS by using first-order logic (FOL) to represent preconditions and effects.

 **Numeric and Temporal Planning**:
+Both numeric and temporal aspects are considered.
+This means that actions can have numeric effects, durations, or both

+**Soft Goals and Trajectory Constraints**:
+Soft goals are optional objectives that should be achieved whenever possible, but they do not have to be satisfied in order for the plan to be considered successful. (e.g, I don’t absolutely have to visit Darwin, but if I do, I get a certain amount R of reward)
+Trajectory constraints are requirements that specify how the goals of a plan should be achieved. (e.g, I must visit Perth before I visit Darwin.)

+Conformant Planning

 ---
 # References